Sigrun Slapgard: Career

 Slapgard was born in Hemsedal, and graduated as cand.mag. from the University of Oslo in 1980.

-She has worked as journalist for NRK from 1988.
+She worked as journalist for NRK from 1988, where she presented programs such as the actuality magazine Redaksjon 21, the foreign affairs television magazine Utenriksmagasinet, and its sequel Urix.
 Her 2002 book Krigens penn, a biography on war reporter Lise Lindbæk, earned her the Melsom Prize.
-In 2003 she wrote the book Krig og løgn.
-She wrote a biography on Sigrid Undset in 2007.
+In 2003 she wrote the book Krig og løgn, discussing media ethics and the Iraq War.
+She wrote a biography on novelist and Nobel laureate in Literature Sigrid Undset in 2007.